-Long-cooking slow cooker recipes that cook for at least 9 to 10 hours are a necessity for today's busy cook.
-Full work days plus commuting time usually add up to at least 9 to 10 hours.
-Recipes that cook in 5 to 6 hours, even on low, just won't work for many families.
+Long-cooking slow cooker recipes that cook for at least nine to 10 hours are a necessity for today's busy cook.
+Full work days plus commuting time usually add up to at least nine to 10 hours.
+Recipes that cook in five to six hours, even on low, just won't work for many families.
 See cooking tips and recipes for these needs.

 - Always start with fully chilled meats and vegetables.